mollersuite/mollermethod/website/src/pages/api.md

 ### Providers.Serverside

-...is where Catay gives you code and you run it on the server.
+...is where mollermethod gives you code and you run it on the server.

 ### Providers.Screensaver

 This is where you can provide game stats for Autofarm Mode.

 It's a table where keys are the name of the stat, and the value is a function where you return that stat's value.
-If you return `nil`, Catay will not display it.
+If you return `nil`, mollermethod will not display it.